the adventure starts may 25th 2018

 A STORM ADVENTURES EXPEDITION

-Follow our journey across the Atlantic in 2018
+Follow our journey across the Atlantic ocean in 2018

 Rune and Stian will set out from Battery park on Manhattan, New York, in May 2018.
 This will be 122 years after Georg Harbo and Gabriel Samuelson set off over the Atlantic, and became the first to row across under their own strength only.